IsaacVil/Compressor-Made-in-Cpp/README.md

-# Compressor Made in Cpp
+# Compressor and Decompressor Made in Cpp
 Using Data Structures